Raptors now have reason to fear the deer after ugly beat-down in Milwaukee

 Fans at Milwaukee’s BMO Harris Bradley Center were dressed in black t-shirts with deer faces on them.
 It created a herd of beady eyes and snouts, and that herd set the tone loudly right off the top, chanting Fear the deer, fear the deer.

-“Every experienced team I’ve been around, on the road is where it shows up,” Toronto coach Dwane Casey had said Thursday morning.
-“You don’t get rattled, you keep your composure, and you play to your identity.
-You don’t come out and try to do something you don’t normally do.”

-The more playoff-seasoned Raptors did not show any of that versus the young Bucks Thursday night in Milwaukee.

-Bucks fans were about to feast on the worst playoff games the Raptors have ever played, and their hollers, taunts and all-out jubilation grew louder with each Milwaukee bucket and Toronto blunder.
+Bucks fans were about to feast on the worst playoff game the Raptors have ever played, and their hollers, taunts and all-out jubilation grew louder with each Milwaukee bucket and Toronto blunder.

 There were battles at the rim between Jonas Valanciunas, Thon Maker and Giannis Antetokounmpo.
 Those two young Bucks were bullying their way into the paint and delivering athletic-looking buckets.
 There was physical dominance from big Greg Monroe, big jumpers from Khris Middleton, and so many missed Toronto shots.
 It took three minutes for the Raps to even score a field goal.
 They would make just four of the 18 shots they would take in the first quarter.